tieugene/mrc/doc/REST-API.rst

     :403:
         Forbidden (not logged in)
     :404:
-        Not Found (e.g. object really not exists)
+        Not Found (e.g. entry really not exists)
     :406:
         Not Acceptable (e.g. /file/history for folder)
+    :507:
+        Writing into R/O mounted foreign share

 Entry (5)
 ~~~~~~~~~